-This analysis has practical implications for seasonal forecasting where most of the potential predictability is related to SST forcing.
-Other studies have documented the difficultly with which GCMs simulate interannual variability of rainfall in the Sahel (Moron et al. 2003).
-First, the results here suggest that more of the interannual rainfall variability than had been supposed is related to SST-forcing, and that GCMs can simulate that variability.
 Second, since the comparison with observations shows that simulation skill is enhanced by focusing on S/N EOFs, there is potential to improve seasonal forecasts by basing them on the behavior of the most predictable components of the GCM rather than the ensemble mean.
-This potential is illustrated in Fig. 6 which shows the correlation skill of the high frequency components of the GCM ensemble mean and its projection onto the first four S/N EOFs.
-Most of the high-frequency simulation skill of the ensemble mean is limited to the Guinea Coast region while projection shows skill in the Sahel region; projection onto EOFs did not improve skill.
+This potential is illustrated in Fig. 6, which shows the correlation skill of the high-frequency components of the GCM ensemble mean and its projection onto the first four S/N EOFs.
+Most of the highfrequency simulation skill of the ensemble mean is limited to the Guinea Coast region while the projection shows skill in the Sahel region; projecting the ensemble mean onto variance-maximizing EOFs did not improve skill.
 Additionally, the S/N method should be useful in diagnosing physical mechanisms, since it makes a clearer separation between the SST-forced climate response and internal variability.
-Finally, as one goal is to obtain results across different GCMs, we mention that encouraging results regarding the SST-forced variability of Sahel rainfall are obtained with other GCMs being used at IRI (Barnston et al. 2003).
+Finally, as one goal is to obtain robust results across different GCMs, we mention that encouraging results regarding the SST-forced variability of Sahel rainfall are obtained with other GCMs being used routinely at the International Research Institute for Climate and Society (IRI; Barnston et al. 2003; Tippett 2006).

-Acknowledgements.
-We thank Benno Blumenthal for the IRI Data Library and Tony Barnston and Ping Chang for their comments and suggestions.
-IRI is supported by its sponsors and NOAA Office of Global Programs Grant number NA07GP0213.
+Acknowledgments.
+We thank Benno Blumenthal for the IRI Data Library and Tony Barnston, Ping Chang, Vincent Moron and two anonymous reviewers for their comments and suggestions.
+IRI is supported by its sponsors and NOAA Office of Global Programs Grant NA07GP0213.